Skip to content

 Controllers And REST Guide

-This guide explains how eMuleBB should be used with trusted local controllers, automation, and compatibility adapters.
+This guide explains how the eMuleBB client should be used with trusted local controllers, automation, and compatibility adapters.

 REST Is The Preferred Controller Path